8 Olive Oil Mistakes That Are Ruining Your Food

-Cooking Everything on High Heat
+Cooking at Too High a Heat

 Storing It Near the Stove